rafie-b/rafie-b/README.md

 Geosciences

 This is a general repo where I'm storing tests and other working lines.
-🔭 I’m currently working on Data projects and elaborating digital products.
-🌱 Learning to manage efficient databases.
+🔭 I’m currently working on Data projects and elaborating digital products and learning to manage efficient databases. 🌱

+⚡ Check out the Organizations I'm working on!

+It's a pleasure having you here! 😄

 <!--
 **rafie-b/rafie-b** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.